Stabilizer codes#

 Now, $\ket{\phi} = E\ket{\bar\psi}$.
 First note that \begin{equation} g\ket{\phi} = g(E\ket{\bar\psi}) = -Eg\ket{\bar\psi} = -(E\ket{\bar\psi}) = -\ket{\phi}. \end{equation} Hence, $\ket{\Phi} = \ket{\phi}\ket{1}$.
 This time, the ancilla will measure 1.

-What we have discovered is that only if and only if $E$ and $g_k$ anti-commute does the ancilla trigger.
+What we have discovered is that if and only if $E$ and $g_k$ anti-commute does the ancilla trigger.
 Therefore, it is quite easy to see that if at least one of $E$ and $\set{g_i}$ anti-commute, the code will detect the error.

 A fourth possibility#